robyale/DrinkBot/README.md

 ```
 raspi-config
 ```
-Navigate to interfacing options, and select SPI.
+Navigate to interfacing options and select SPI.
 To enable I2C, type the following in the terminal.
 ```
 sudo vim /etc/modules